Shanqi

-Shanqi (善耆; 5 October 1866 – 29 March 1922), courtesy name Aitang (艾堂), formally Prince Su of the First Rank, was a prince of the Aisin-Gioro clan, the ruling clan of the Qing Dynasty, as well as a minister in the late Qing.
+Shanqi (善耆; 5 October 1866 – 29 March 1922), courtesy name Aitang (艾堂), formally Prince Su of the First Rank, was a prince of the Aisin-Gioro clan, the ruling clan of the Qing dynasty, as well as a minister in the late Qing.
 He was from the Bordered White Banner.

 History

 Shanqi was born on 5 October 1866 (27 August on the Chinese Lunar Calendar) in Beijing.
 He was the tenth-generation Prince Su and a descendant of Hooge.
 Hooge was the eldest son of Hong Taiji, and was supported by the Yellow Banners in his bid to become emperor after his death.
 However, after a decision by an assembly of Manchu nobles and authorities, Fulin, the ninth brother, was chosen as emperor (becoming the Shunzhi Emperor, while Hooge kept his position of Prince Su.

 Shanqi served as the tax supervisor of Chongwenmen, as a commander in the Army, as a member of the Ministry of Civil Affairs, and as an early leader within the Beijing gendarmerie and Qing police system.
 During the late Qing dynasty, there was a movement for a constitution.
 With the later years of the Guangxu Emperor, Shanqi was known to be sympathetic to revolutionaries.

+During the Boxer Rebellion, Shanqi's walled palace, the Su Wang Fu, which was southeast of the Forbidden City and in the diplomatic quarter, was part of the defenses during the 1900 siege of the International Legations and was used as a shelter by thousands of Chinese Christian converts.

 During the early days of the Xuantong Emperor (Puyi), when plans to assassinate the regent, Zaifeng, by Wang Zhaoming were revealed, Shanqi was questioned by Zaifeng.

 In 1908, Shanqi joined a group supervising the Admiralty (haijun yamen).
 He was an acquaintance of the Manchu Jinliang.
 He served terms at the Ministry of the Interior, when he developed the gendarmerie, and the Ministry of Dependencies.
 These terms overlapped.
 He held the position of Bujun tongling (Head of the Gendarmerie).
 In early 1909, Shanqi, as the head of civilian affairs, drew up a plan to cut down administrative spending and focus more on police personnel as a way to reduce police spending as a whole.
 This led to the removal and replacement of the positions of Guichang and Qiyuan within the police force.